BrunoPoiano/subtitle-extract/README.md

-# subititle-extract
+# subtitle extract

-Bash script to extract subtitles
+Bash script to extract subtitles from video files using ffmpeg